 Fast-forward to today and being self-sufficient is what I am.
-As a child, with no mental or emotional support, I taught myself how to be mentally self-sufficient.
-In my mind I was independent, an independent thinker.
+As a child, with no emotional support, I had to be emotionally self-sufficient.
+In my mind I was an independent thinker.

-I have taught myself to be self-sufficient.
 Self-sufficiency promotes self-awareness, self-support, self-reliance and independence, without us having to seeking approval from others.
-It is a lifestyle choice we can all achieve.
+It is part of a lifestyle we can all achieve.

-Being self-sufficient is something we must all learn, it helps us live comfortably, and determines how we will cope.
-In our busy lives, we must learn to be more self-serving but we must also take the ego out.
-Whilst we put ourselves out there, we’re not thinking about ourselves.
+Being self-sufficient helps us live comfortably, and determines how we will cope.
+In our busy lives, we must learn to be more self-serving, but we must also take the ego out.

 Being self-sufficient means we will deal with stress better, pressures better and any irritations better.
 Self-sufficiency is based on a positive attitude, which means we will make better choices, for example, like who we choose to have in our lives.